huangmingfu/react-ts-template/README.en-US.md

 ### 🛠 Technology Stack Selection

 - **React 18 & React-DOM**: Using the latest version of React for high frontend performance and smoother user experience.
-- **React-Router-DOM**: Supports route lazy loading for optimized page switching performance.
+- **React-Router**：Latest v7 version, supports lazy loading of routes, optimizes page transition performance.
 - **SCSS Preprocessing**: Fully adopts the new version of SCSS, using `@use` instead of `@import` for stronger modularity.
 - **ahooks**: Provides rich React Hooks similar to VueUse, further simplifying logic code.
 - **zustand**: Lightweight state management library.
 After comparing Redux, Dva, React-Toolkit, MobX, and `useContext` combined with `useReducer`, we chose the simpler Zustand.